jlad26/bulk-attachment-download/readme.txt

 * Administrators and editors can download any attachments.
 * Authors and contributors can download only those attachments they uploaded.
 * Only administrators can download, edit or delete a download created by another user.

+= Why can't I open the password-protected zip files? =

+Probably because you are using the standard Windows zip facility, which will not work.
+Try 7-Zip instead.

 = What filters are available? =